 Another of those skilful workers who were enjoyed in the independent rings of the 1960s and 1970s yet never hit the national limelight.
 Dave Webb was trained by Stockton’s Jimmy Devlin.
 Away from the ring he was a mechanic at his own garage in Sedgefield.

-Arpi Weber (known elsewhere as Arpad Weber) made just the one visit to Britain, in 1971.
-He accompanied the already familiar Josef Molnar as one half of the Hungarian Horsemen tag team, defeating the Black Diamonds at the Royal Albert Hall.
+Arpi Weber (known elsewhere as Arpad Weber) made just the one visit to Britain, for four weeks in January and February, 1971.
+He accompanied the already familiar Josef Molnar as one half of the Hungarian Horsemen tag team, debuting and defeating the Black Diamonds at the Royal Albert Hall on 20th January.
 On television Weber drew with both Tony Charles and Barry Douglas, the latter result suggesting the promoters were willing to give little away to the Budapest born heavyweight.
+It was a pretty unspectacular tour, with Arpi not facing the highest rated wrestlers and losing to capable but much lighter men that included Ian Gilmoure and Ted Heath.
 Arpi wrestled in Europe, Mexico, the Unted States and Japan.
 Following his retirement he promoted in Germany and later, Hungary.
-Born on 9th September, 1942, Arpi Weber died of a heart attack on 2nd August, 2010.

 French wrestler Gil Wehrle visited the United Kingdom in April 1971 to face, and lose to, Tony Charles at the Royal Albert Hall.

 Fast and clever 1970s Tyneside wrestler working for the independent promoters in his trademark white gown and trunks.
-Wrestled with Ken Williams or Brian Walker as The Vulcans. tag team.
+Wrestled with Ken Williams as The Vulcans. tag team.

 Page revised 26/10/2019: Addition of Dave Webb